 What’s Up Next?

 Now is the time to buckle down with my training and refocus my eating habits.
-To accomplish this, I’ve teamed up with a friend of mine also training at Tiger and we’ve developed a buddy system to keep each other accountable.
+To accomplish this, I’ve teamed up with a friend of mine also training at Phuket Fit and we’ve developed a buddy system to keep each other accountable.
 Training and eating with like-minded friends is a great way to help you achieve your goals.

 Have a great week of weight loss!
 If you set your mind on it, I know you can do it!